 Areas of research supervision

-- Postdoctoral Research Associate – Dr Harisree Paramel Nair – Prevalence of multidrug resistance Enterobacteriaceae in wild birds in the South East, London and East of England Regions
+- Postdoctoral Research Associate – Dr Harisree Paramel Nair – Prevalence of multidrug resistance Enterobacteriaceae in wild birds in the South East, London and East of England Regions, AMR in Pristine Environments

 - PhD candidate 1st supervisor – Kruti Gupta